petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/option-value-api-basics.md

    unzip liferay-c7w9.zip
    ```

 1. Option values are scoped to an option.
-If you don't have an option created already, see [Option API Basics](./option-api-basics.md) to create and manage options.
+If you haven't created an option, see [Option API Basics](./option-api-basics.md).
 When creating a new option value, you must provide the `id` of the option, a unique key, and a name for the option value.

    Use the cURL script to add a new option value.
 On the command line, navigate to the `curl` folder.
 Execute the `OptionValue_POST_ToOption.sh` script with the appropriate option ID as a parameter.